-If they suggest a smaller college because they think it’s a better fit for you, explore the idea with an open mind and give it serious consideration.
-You may find they’re right after all.
+If they suggest a smaller college because they think it’s a better deal, explore the idea with an open mind and give it serious consideration.
+You may find out they're right after all.

 And if they’re wrong, at least you’ll have a better explanation for why you disagree.
 Use these conversations as an opportunity to set tone for how you and your parents will communicate as you become more autonomous and enter the adult world.

 Keep your parents involved, but set expectations about their role.
 They will feel more assured if they have a hand in everything going on.

 They can also lighten the load on you by helping with things like filling out the Free Application for Federal Student Aid (FAFSA).